LabSilver/Tutorials/Rosetta/README.md

 ## Getting started
 <details><summary> Command line, logging in, sourcing BioGrids</summary><p>
 These guides are to be executed in Orchestra with the BioGrids environment.
-Obtain access to the HMS computing cluster, Orchestra here: https://rc.hms.harvard.edu/.
-You can use Orchestra to perform intensive computational tasks, just log in with a Unix-based command line (the default Terminal for Macs, or the free software Cygwin for PCs: https://cygwin.com/install.html).
+Obtain access to the HMS computing cluster, Orchestra at https://rc.hms.harvard.edu/.
+You can use Orchestra to perform intensive computational tasks, just log in with a Unix-based command line (the default terminal for Macs; or Cygwin for PCs, free at https://cygwin.com/install.html).
 The command to log in is:

 ``$ ssh -y usrNM@orchestra.med.harvard.edu``